-The original Gerber baby, Ann Turner Cook, is celebrating her 94th birthday on Friday.
+The original Gerber baby, Ann Turner Cook, celebrated her 91st birthday on Monday.

 In 1928, Gerber held a contest to find a face to represent their baby food advertising campaign.